KDE/kde-builder/doc/cmdline/supported-cmdline-params.md

 - `install-dir` - the full path to where the project will be installed.

-- `project-path` - the location of the project within the hierarchy of KDE source code repositories.
-See the section called [](#kde-projects-groups) for more information on this hierarchy.
+- `repopath` - the repository path in the [invent.kde.org](https://invent.kde.org).
+   Only for KDE projects.

 - `branch` - the resolved git branch that will be used for each project, based on the [tag](#conf-tag), [branch](#conf-branch) and [branch-group](#conf-branch-group) settings in effect.